 Hot breakfast and dinner, snacks on the way.

-Daily briefing of the team, keeping an expedition diary and a photo report.
+Daily briefing of the team, keeping an expedition diary and photo report.

-Evening control communication with the expedition headquarters, control of the ice situation, correction of the coordinates of the advance and location.
+Evening control communication with the expedition headquarters, monitoring of the ice situation, correction of advance coordinates and location.

-Moving along the ice route along the coast of the Arctic Ocean in the border of Russia.
+Moving along the route on the ice along the coast of the Arctic Ocean in the border of Russia.

 Novosibirsk Islands (Yakut.
-Saҥa Sibir aryylara) is an archipelago belonging to Russia in the Arctic Ocean between the Laptev Sea and the East Siberian Sea, administratively belongs to Yakutia (Bulunsky Ulus).
+Sa Sibir arylara) is an archipelago belonging to Russia in the Arctic Ocean between the Laptev Sea and the East Siberian Sea, administratively belongs to Yakutia (Bulunsky Ulus).
 The area is 38.4 thousand square kilometers.
 They are part of the protected area of the Ust-Lensky State Nature Reserve.

-Planned places to visit during the expedition (the route may be specified during the progress of the expedition):
+Planned places to visit during the expedition (the route can be specified during the progress of the expedition):

-- Movement along the route from Tiksi to Stolbovoy Island (the length of the route is 300 km).
-Stolbovoy Island (formerly Krestovsky Island) is an island in the southwestern part of the archipelago, first described in 1690 by the son of boyar Maxim Mukhoplev.
+- Movement along the route from Tiksi to Stolbovoy Island (the route length is 300 km).
+Stolbovoy Island (formerly Krestovsky Island) is an island in the southwestern part of the archipelago, first described in 1690 by Maxim Mukhoplev, Boyarsky's son.

 - Kotelny Island is the largest island in the archipelago of the Novosibirsk Islands.
 It was opened in 1773 by the Russian merchant Ivan Lyakhov.
 Grave Russians Dr. Herman Eduardovich Walter, a member of the Russian Polar expedition (1900-1902) under the leadership of Eduard Toll, is located on the island.

-- Russian grave On Kotelny Island is a radial exit to the grave of Herman Eduardovich Walter, a famous traveler, a member of the Russian Polar expedition (1900-1902) under the leadership of Eduard Toll.
+- Russian graves On Kotelny Island there is a radial exit to the grave of Herman Eduardovich Walter, a famous traveler and member of the Russian Polar Expedition (1900-1902) under the leadership of Eduard Toll.